Compared to What?

 …is probably one of the most important questions there is.
 “Compared to what?” is the question that should be answered every time it is about data, be it through charts, in newspapers, on websites, or in conversations.
 Yet it is rarely asked, rarely answered, and people end up with less or even false information.

 The first time I heard about “compared to what?” was when reading Tufte who writes about it in the context of information design.
 Ever since I am reminded of it when reading news.
-I felt the need to write about the idea when coming across Cory Doctorow’s article on rare events that may reveal a misconception as people probably aren’t that bad in understanding rare incidents, they rather don’t get an answer to the question above: “Compared to what?”
+I wanted to write about it when coming across Cory Doctorow’s article on rare events—it may be based on a misconception as people probably aren’t that bad in understanding rare incidents, but don’t usually get an answer to the question: “Compared to what?”